-For both models one cartridge was then run to exhaustion and the weight of the empty cartridge was recorded.
+For both models one cartridge was then run to exhaustion and the weight of the empty cartridge was recorded and used as the empty weight for each cartridge.

 Test Environment

 Products were tested in Buyers Lab's environmentally controlled UK test lab, which replicates typical office conditions.